KelNoMel/key_logger_proj/README.txt

 Select the extension folder in this repo to unpack.
 Run the flask server using: python3 extensiontracker.py Go onto a few sites and start typing, you can see the flask server log your inputs.

+If you want to use the easy button, it's best to pin the extension.
+When you click it, click the button image to announce "that was easy"

 HOW IT WORKS
 The keylogger is contained in the extension itself (content.js).
 When the extension logs this data,